Chart Color Schemes

 AreaSearch analysis of employment trends sees Mortdale performing better than 85% of local markets assessed across Australia

-Construction employment is underrepresented at 6.7% compared to Greater Sydney's 8.6%.
-Over the year to September 2025, employment increased by 3.8%, labour force by 4.0%, leading to a slight unemployment rise of 0.2 percentage points.
-In comparison, Greater Sydney had employment growth of 2.1% and unemployment rose by 0.2 percentage points.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mortdale's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years, assuming constant population projections.
+Construction employment is under-represented at 6.7% compared to Greater Sydney's 8.6%.
+Between September 2024 and September 2025, employment increased by 3.9%, labour force by 4.1%, resulting in a rise of unemployment by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mortdale's employment mix suggests local employment should increase by 6.9% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment